nodejs/TSC/Project-Lifecycle.md

 * how will the project help the Node.js ecosystem grow as a whole ?
 * what set of Node.js users is the project interesting/critical to ?
 * is there a direct relationship between the project and core Node.js or one of the existing top-level projects?
-For example is it a Node.js dependency ?
+For example, does Node.js itself depend on this project ?
 * how does the project support or enhance existing top level projects ?
 * how would the Node.js ecosytem be affected if the project